SPEECHCOG/autoVAI/readme.txt

 3) software praat should be installed.
 4) In run.py, the directory for praat should be customized.
 5) In the two praat scripts used in run.py, the value of filepath_source should be customized.

+Citation of this work:
+Yuanyuan Liu, Nelly Penttilä, Tiina Ihalainen, Juulia Lintula, Rachel Convey, Okko Räsänen, “Language-Independent Approach for Automatic Computation of Vowel Articulation Features in Dysarthric Speech Assessment”, accepted by IEEE/ACM Transactions on Audio, Speech and Language Processing, May 20, 2021.